My First Year

 ONE YEAR INTO YOUR FULL-TIME CAREER ROLES, WHAT HAS SURPRISED YOU THE MOST?

 Joshua: At first, it was hard hearing “no,” when I’m trying to make a sale.
 Now, I understand that it’s just part of the role.
 Even though Kellogg is a huge center-store player, sometimes what I’m offering just isn’t the right solution for the customer today.
 The “no” isn’t personal.
 It’s just part of building a long-term partnership that best meets our customers’ needs.

 Leah: I have five or six meetings with customers every day and see a lot of different personalities.
 Sometimes people are busy and don’t have a lot of time to talk.
 My communications skills have really come in handy in this role.
 Now I can tailor my conversation to each specific situation and am far more confident in my approach.

-Joshua: Sales is a very independent career.
+Viveca: Sales is a very independent career.
 I’m responsible for my San Jose, CA territory and don’t have an office or local co-workers.
 My manager is terrific.
 She sets the goals and provides the tools, then allows me to own my business and find solutions in my unique and creative way.
 Of course, she is always there to support me, if I have questions.
 I like that!

-Leah: I really wanted to challenge myself in my first career role and I’m learning something every day.
+Joshua: I really wanted to challenge myself in my first career role and I’m learning something every day.
 I know that everything won’t come easy.
 When I face challenges, how I overcome them and push through is key.
 I’ve quickly learned in sales that the best short-term solution is often to build a long-term partnership.
 Establishing trust and creating these relationships has been very rewarding.